Skip to content

 Connective is proud to announce a new (to us) program in Dawson Creek, British Columbia – our first in the community.

+Map of BC and Yukon, with a pin pointing to Dawson Creek, BC.
 Late last year, we were selected by BC Housing to assume operation of My Home Place, a supportive housing program.
 Since May 2021, this program has been offering 32 adults who are experiencing or at risk of homelessness a permanent home and access to 24/7 support services, such as meal programs, life and employment skills training, and health and wellness resources.
 As with Connective’s other supportive housing programs, here, staff work with residents to help them overcome barriers and achieve their self-identified goals.

 We worked closely with the program’s previous operatorthe South Peace Community Resources Society (SPCRS), to transition the program and took full operation in late 2023.
 We look forward to continuing to work alongside SPCRS in the community and to building on the strong foundations they have established at My Home Place.
 On the ground in Dawson Creek, we were excited to welcome a number of new staff to our Connective team.